Marti-lp/ctfs-infosec/README.md

 #### **A plena vista**
 - **Difficulty:** Beginner
 - **Category:** Steganography / Encoding
-- **Description:** A set of images containing hidden encoded strings in different places, like metadata.
-Each string can be extracted using common steganography tools and decoded using encoding algorithms.
+- **Description:** A set of images containing hidden encoded strings.
+Each string can be extracted using common steganography tools and decoded using simple algorithms.
 When combined, the decoded strings form the final flag.
-- **Focus:** Familiarization with file information and basic cryptography.
+- **Focus:** Familiarization with stego and basic encoding algorithms such as ROT13.

 #### **Get the Plant**